Patellar tendinopathy - specialists and information

 © westfotos.de / Fotolia

-Different degrees of severity of patellar tendinitis
+Different degrees of severity of patellar tendinopathy

 • In grade I, sufferers have pain in the patellar tendon immediately after running.